halide/Halide/README.md

 When building the tests, you can set the AOT compilation target with the `HL_TARGET` environment variable.

-There is no `make install`.
-If you want to make an install package, use CMake.

 ### Building Halide out-of-tree with make